SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `add_to_filename.sh`

-A function/script for adding text to one or more filename strings, just before the extensions.
+[add_to_filename.sh](add_to_filename.sh) - A function/script for adding text to one or more filename strings, just before the extensions.

 Simple example - Add "-v2" to the name of a document.
 ```console